French hostage of Nigerian Islamists pleads for help in video - SITE

 An Arabic-language message displayed at the end of the video said, according to SITE, "If you want to repeat your crazy ways in dealing with the events with excessive violence, then we will deal with you ...
 Everything that happened to this French hostage is on you."
 The message contained no clear demands.

-"I didn't even recognise my husband.
-I thought he looked very tired and thin," Anne-Marie Collomp said on France Info radio on Saturday.
-"He is alive and that makes me happy but it still hurts.
-I hope it won't last much longer and I hope that (President) Hollande will do everything he can to get him out."

-A French foreign ministry spokesman said the video was being analysed and it was doing everything it could to free Collomp.
+A spokesman for the French foreign ministry said the video was being analysed and it had informed the Collomp family.

 Britain has put Ansaru on its official "terrorist group" list, saying it is aligned with al Qaeda and was behind the kidnapping of a British and a Italian who were killed last year during a failed rescue attempt.